Stable configurations of repelling points on compact manifolds II: The 1-torus

-We conclude, in view of the above, that if is the Fourier series of a convex decreasing function, and if $\hat{k}$ interpolates the $a_n$'s at the integers, i.e., $\hat{k}(n)=a_n$, then the equispaced configuration gives a global energy minimum in our sense.
-Furthermore, if the convex function is strictly convex, then the equispaced configuration is the unique global minimum.
-This shows that the intrinsic problem can, in some geometries, be somewhat ``finitized,'' bearing in mind that the definition of the function $f$ is not basically finite in character.
-We note that this approach is not applicable to, e.g., the hyperbolic case, because in that case the eigenfunctions do not combine in the requisite way.
+\begin{thm} If is the Fourier series of a convex non-increasing function on $[0,\frac12]$, then the equispaced configuration gives a global energy minimum in our sense.
+Furthermore, if the convex function is strictly convex, then the equispaced configuration is the unique global minimum for the potential $k$.
+(The additive constant is immaterial to this result, which only depends on the Fourier coefficients for $n \geq 1$)\,. \end{thm}

-We illustrate with a case to which this technique applies, which requires an example for which the function is convex and decreasing, or preferably, strictly convex and decreasing on $[0\frac12]$.
-For this purpose, we begin by considering the parabolic wave function $x^2$ on $[0,2\pi]$.
-As is well known and easily verified, the Fourier series for this function is given by